vydimitrov/use-count-up/README.md

 ## Props

+The component and the hook accept the same props.
+They are fully interchangeable.

 | Prop Name                   | Type                                                                                 | Default      | Description                                                                                                                                                                                                                            |
 | --------------------------- | ------------------------------------------------------------------------------------ | ------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **isCounting**              | boolean                                                                              | false        | Play and pause counting animation                                                                                                                                                                                                      |